ward/run/_posts/2020-11-07-trimp-stress-in-goldencheetah.md

 1. Assign a number to an activity.
 The number indicates how much stress the activity placed on the body.
 In the context of this post, we will consider TRIMP values.
-How exactly these are calculated does not matter here.
+How exactly these are calculated does not necessarily matter here.
 2. Summarise these numbers over time.
 These numbers may then indicate, for example, your Long Term Stress (LTS, form) or your Short Term Stress (STS, fatigue).
 This summary was slightly different than what I was used to.